Service to Medicine and Community Award

 J. Koplewitz, M.D.
 '52

 Dr. Koplewitz graduated from the University of Vermont College of Medicine cum laude in 1952 and was a charter member of the (AOA) Alpha Omega Alpha Honor Medical Society.
-Following a rotating internship at Beth Israel Hospital in New York he entered
+Following a rotating internship at Beth Israel Hospital in New York he

-way he cared for his patients and colleagues is considered legendary.
+The compassionate way he cared for his patients and colleagues is considered legendary.

 D. Upton, M.D.
 '94